 Applications can be renewed annually as long as criteria for eligibility are met.
-These criteria include: the student is a declared music major or intends to major in music at Carleton; the student enrolls and successfully completes private lessons on the major orchestral instrument; the student enrolls in and successfully completes one of the above instrumental ensembles.
+These criteria include: the student is a declared music major or is considering majoring in music at Carleton; the student enrolls and successfully completes private lessons on the major orchestral instrument; the student enrolls in and successfully completes one of the above instrumental ensembles.

 Current students may apply for this program by completing an application form that is available in the Music Hall Lobby.
 Prospective students must first be accepted to Carleton College, and must then schedule an audition and interview with the instrumental faculty of the College during New Student Week.

 Summer Study Support